-Avoid those mistakes when decorating a studio apartment
+Avoid these mistakes when decorating a studio apartment

 When looking for small apartment ideas to design the interior, one might make several mistakes.
 Some of them are barely noticeable, whereas others might turn everyday return from work into a nightmare.
 If you’re not thrilled by this scenario, remember - to win the battle, you should know your enemy.
 It’s the same in this particular case.
 If you analyze the mistakes that might arise during a small apartment decoration, you will be able to avoid them.